tomduck/pandoc-eqnos/README.md

 #### Tagged Equations ####

-You may optionally override the equation number by placing a tag in an equation's attributes block as follows:
+The equation number may be overridden by placing a tag in the equation's attributes block:

     $$ y = mx + b $$ {#eq:id tag="B.1"}